-Every year more and more people move to the city trying to make a living; but how livable are these cities?
+Every year more and more people move to the city trying to make a living, but how livable are these cities?
 Centred around the philosophy of community living, a homegrown design competition aims to improve the living index of urban areas through architectural ingenuity.
-Urban landscapes around the world are a mosaic of bustling neighborhoods and high-density areas, often marked by neglected spaces that hold immense potential for transformation.
-Often called urban voids, these underutilized spaces are opportunities waiting to be reimagined into community hubs that foster social interaction, inclusivity, and well-being.
-This year’s CP Kukreja Design Trophy challenges young architects and design enthusiasts across India to envision community spaces within these neglected urban areas, emphasizing innovation and sustainability while addressing the unique constraints of high-density environments.
+Urban landscapes around the world are a mosaic of bustling neighbourhoods and high-density areas, often marked by neglected spaces that hold immense potential for transformation.
+Often called urban voids, these under-utilised spaces are opportunities waiting to be reimagined into community hubs that foster social interaction, inclusivity, and well-being.
+This year’s CP Kukreja Design Trophy challenges young architects and design enthusiasts across India to envision community spaces within these neglected urban areas, emphasising innovation and sustainability while addressing the unique constraints of high-density environments.

 Community involvement is the most important factor.
 Engaging local residents and stakeholders in the design process will ensure that the resulting spaces reflect the true needs and aspirations of the community.
 This approach not just enhances the relevance and impact of the design but also fosters a stronger sense of ownership and pride among the community members.
 Reimagining community spaces in high-density urban areas is a mission that marries the constraints of urban living with the limitless possibilities of creative design, reminding us that even the smallest spaces can make a significant impact on the social and ecological fabric of our cities.